 The consolidated financial statements incorporate the financial statements of Sintana and its wholly-owned subsidiaries.
-The Company has (A) two direct subsidiaries, being (i) Sintana Resources Corp., which exists under the laws of Ontario; and (ii) Mobius Resources Corp., which exists under the laws of Alberta; (B) nine indirect subsidiaries, being: (i) 1873520 Ontario Inc., which exists under the laws of Ontario; (iii) Sintana Energy Finance Inc., which exists under the laws of Ontario; (iii) Sintana Energy Exploration and Production Inc., which exists under the laws of Texas; (iv) Northbrook Oil and Gas LLC which exists under the laws of Texas; (v) Patriot Energy Oil and Gas Inc. ("Patriot Energy"), which exists under the laws of Panama; (vii) Patriot Energy Services LLC Corp. ("Patriot"), which exists under the laws of Panama; (viii) Zodiac USA Corp., which exists under the laws of Nevada; (viii) Zodiac Montana LLC, which exists under the laws of Nevada; and (ix) Zodiac Energy LLC, which exist under the laws of Nevada; and (C) one branch, being (i) Patriot Energy (Colombia), which has been established under the laws of Colombia.
+The Company has (A) two direct subsidiaries, being (i) Sintana Resources Corp., which exists under the laws of Ontario; and (ii) Mobius Resources Corp., which exists under the laws of Alberta; (B) nine indirect subsidiaries which are direct subsidiaries of Sintana Resources Corp. and Mobius Resources Corp., being: (i) 1873520 Ontario Inc., which exists under the laws of Ontario; (iii) Sintana Energy Finance Inc., which exists under the laws of Ontario; (iii) Sintana Energy Exploration and Production Inc., which exists under the laws of Texas; (iv) Northbrook Oil and Gas LLC which exists under the laws of Texas; (v) Patriot Energy Oil and Gas Inc. ("Patriot Energy"), which exists under the laws of Panama; (vii) Patriot Energy Services LLC Corp. ("Patriot"), which exists under the laws of Panama; (vii) Zodiac USA Corp., which exists under the laws of Nevada; (viii) Zodiac Montana LLC, which exists under the laws of Nevada; and (ix) Zodiac Energy LLC, which exist under the laws of Nevada; and (C) one branch, being (i) Patriot Energy (Colombia), which has been established under the laws of Colombia.